devbisme/kicad-3rd-party-tools/README.md

 - [KiCAD Test Points](https://github.com/snhobbs/kicad-testpoints) CLI to create test-point reports for making bed-of-nails jigs.
 Allows any pad to be set as a testpoint.
 Reports are generated in the [JigsApp](https://www.thejigsapp.com) format.
 Also available as a [PCM plugin](https://github.com/TheJigsApp/kicad-testpoints-pcm). ![](https://img.shields.io/badge/V8-%20KiCad-blue)

+- [Salitronic Gerber Analyzer](https://salitronic.com/gerber_analyzer) - Browser-based viewer for checking your KiCad fabrication output before ordering.
+Reads Gerber, ODB++ and IPC-2581; shows each layer and the assembled board; runs a DRC, a layer diff and a pick-and-place view.
+No install or sign-up.

 ## Version Control Tools

 - [KiCad-Diff](https://github.com/Gasman2014/KiCad-Diff) - Python3 script for performing image diffs between pcbnew layout revisions in Git, SVN and Fossil VCS.
 Recent SVG based diff for significant speed improvements.